cockroachdb/docs/src/current/v23.1/create-and-configure-changefeeds.md

 To create an {{ site.data.products.enterprise }} changefeed, you can either:

 - [Run `CREATE CHANGEFEED`](#run-create-changefeed) for one or multiple tables to receive all changes.
-- [Use change data capture queries](#use-change-data-capture-queries) to run `CREATE CHANGEFEED` on one table to filter the change data that the changefeed emits.
+- [Use change data capture queries](#use-change-data-capture-queries) to run `CREATE CHANGEFEED` on a single table to filter and transform the change data that the changefeed emits.

 {% include {{ page.version.version }}/cdc/url-encoding.md %}